ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/battle_edits/battle_edits.md

   - Guide (SoulSilver)
 ---

-# Battle Hex Edits
+# Battle Logic Edits
 > Author(s): Lmaokai <br/>
 > Implementation & Research: [HGSS Decompilation](https://github.com/pret/pokeheartgold), [Platinum Decompilation](https://github.com/pret/pokeplatinum), [HG Engine](https://github.com/BluRosie/hg-engine), DarmaniDan, MrHam88, Yako, Lhea, Chritchy, Fantafaust, Aero, Paille92, Lmaokai

 <br/>

-This page is a collation of hex edits for the simpler aspects of the battle logic in Generation IV Pokémon games (e.g. [Iron Fist's damage multiplier](/docs/generation-iv/guides/editing_moves/editing_moves.md#editing-the-iron-fist-damage-multiplier)). **Any hex editing offsets or files given in this page are for known good US versions of the relevant games.**
+This page is a collation of hex edits to the battle logic in Generation IV Pokémon games.
+This primarily focuses on simpler aspects where only a single byte needs to be edited, such as [Iron Fist's damage multiplier](#iron-fist-damage-multiplier). **Any hex editing offsets or files present on this page are for known good US versions of the relevant games.**

 These edits rely upon a basic understanding of hex editing and unpacking NARCs.
 An initial grounding in these subjects can be found in the following:
 - [Hex Editing Primer](/docs/universal/guides/hex_editing/hex_editing.md)